inoxlang/inox/.github/ISSUE_TEMPLATE/-must-have--feature-request.md

 ---
 name: '"Must Have" Feature request'
-about: Suggest a feature that you think must be added
+about: Suggest a feature that you think must be added, it can be a small feature
 title: ''
 labels: must-have feature
 assignees: ''